 8. Once the password was successfully cleared or reset you can exit the menu by typing the “!” sing and pressing enter.
 You can then Quit all menus, restart the computer, and log in with the new credentials.

 Keep in mind that TRK modifies the system registry, as Microsoft always says: do it at your own risk.
-There’s always a change of something getting corrupted even if you follow the instructions step by step, that’s simply the Microsoft way.
+There’s always a chance of something getting corrupted even if you follow the instructions step by step, that’s simply the Microsoft way.

 I hope this post has been useful to you, happy password resetting day!!

-P.S Knowledge is power, now that you saw how easy resetting a password is the security bug in you might be thinking of ways to protect yourself against unauthorized password setting and system access.
+P.S Knowledge is power, now that you saw how easy resetting a password is the security bug in you might be thinking of ways to protect yourself against unauthorized password settings and system access.
 We’ll cover that in another article.

 About JDTech: We are a technology service provider specializing in Desktop, Network, Cloud Computing, and Information Security services.
 We’ve been helping businesses and individuals bring their technical infrastructure under control and management by creating customized solutions that adapt to each business.
 Located in North Bergen NJ we service all Northern NJ and NYC.
-Visit our website for more information www.jdtechsolutions.net or call us 888-580-4450 to schedule a free technical consultation.
+Visit our website for more information at www.jdtechsolutions.net or call us at 888-580-4450 to schedule a free technical consultation.